koonix/portable-light-pcb/README.md

 # Portable Light Hardware

-This circuit is used in a battery-powered portable handy light source, consisting of an array of LEDs.
+This circuit is used in a battery-powered portable handy light source, consisting of an array of LEDs, powered by a Panasonic lithium battery.

 ## Modules